1. Trade Hub Knowledge Base

 Read an Employers guide to becoming a licensed sponsor of skilled migrant workers.

-Key takeaways for cross-border traders
+Key takeaways for Cross-Border traders

 The EU Withdrawal Bill clarifies the immigration status of Irish citizens and confirms there will be no change to their rights to freely enter, live and work in the UK without requiring permission.
 There will continue to be no routine immigration controls on journeys from within the Common Travel Area (CTA) to the UK, with no immigration controls whatsoever on the Northern Ireland - Ireland land border.